andySigler/andysigler.github.io/_posts/products/2019-2-19-opentrons-ot2.md

 ## Tip Probe

-This thing is cool.
-It's a series of 5 switches, used to detect the precise and accurate position of a disposable tip on a pipette.
+The tip-probe is a series of 5 switches, used to detect the precise and accurate position of a disposable tip on a pipette.

-By simply moving to press against each switch, the OT2's system is able to calculate the position, height, and diameter of a pipette tip.
-This allows the machine to then move the point of that tip accurately within any labware.
+The tip-probe allows the OT2 to calculate the position, height, and diameter of a pipette tip.

 <video id="vid_tip_probe" style="width:100%;max-width:600px; height:auto; border:1px solid #aaa" width="854" height="480" controls loop muted>
   <source src="{{site.url}}/images/tip_probe.webm" type="video/webm">